Brcheng7/Case/README.md

 Parameter Fitting:

 Curvefit of scipy is used to fit relaxation data to the second-order ECM model.
-From OCV values SoC mapping was performed to find SoC-dependent Parameter fitting.
+From OCV values, SoC mapping was performed to find SoC-dependent Parameter fitting.
 Moving average was used to smooth the parameters wrt SoC.

 Model Validation: